rasikww/mob-app-dev-assignment-2/README.md

 4. Configure the Android Studio or Visual Studio Code

-- Android Studio : Open the project in Android Studio and wait for the project to sync
+- Android Studio : Open the project in Android Studio and wait for the project to sync.
-- Visual Studio Code: Open the project in Visual Stdio Code and install the Flutter extension.
+- Visual Studio Code: Open the project in Visual Studio Code and install the Flutter extension.

 ## Running the App